 All stories share a simple common structure, right?
-So the simplest way to outline your novel (or any type of story) is to use that universal template by way of scaffolding.
+So the simplest way to outline your novel (or write any type of story plotline) is to use that universal template by way of scaffolding.

 And you do need to use some kind of novel outline before you start writing.
-Plotting a novel from scratch?
-Imagining the whole thing in your head before you start?
+Plotting a story from scratch?
+Imagining the whole thing in your head before you start without writing down a plot?
 That’s hard.

 Or, scratch that, it’s pretty much impossible.

 So don’t do it.
 Cheat.
-Use a simple, dependable template to build an outline of your novel, then slowly fill out the detail.
+Use a simple, dependable template to build an outline for a story, then slowly fill out the detail.

-And figuring out that template and how best to use it is exactly what we’re going to do in this post.
+And figuring out that template and how best to use it to create the best story possible for your readers is exactly what we’re going to do in this post.
 (Or – full disclosure – it’s what you’re going to do.
-We’ll just help a little on the way . . .)
+We’ll just help a little on the way…)

 Novel Outline Template In A Nutshell